4Soft-de/harness-model/docs/open-enumerations.md

   the same algorithm XJC uses for closed enumerations, and a genuine collision is settled by a hand-maintained override file rather than an automatic suffix — a suffix would silently renumber published constants whenever a literal is inserted upstream.
+- **An override entry that matches no literal fails the build too.** The override file exists so that a published constant name does not change by accident.
+An entry with a typo in the value or the type name would have the default naming take over silently, which is the very failure the file is there to prevent, so the plugin reports every unused entry as an error.
 - **The schema pinning test exists per model.** `OpenEnumerationSchemaTest` in each of `vec-v113`, `vec-v12x` and `vec-v2x` compares the generated enums with the strict schema, so that a replaced schema shows up as a failing test rather than as a silent change of the API.